The Energy Formula

 Over the years we have been tracking energy use for many of our client’s.
 The most efficient homes we know of cost about $0.50 per square foot per year for a detached single family home.
 The worst homes are between $2.00 and $2.50 / sf / year in total energy.

-There is a condominium complex built in Raleigh where the third floor south facing units that face the courtyards(of which there are 6 out of 72) are using on average about $0.40-$0.50/HSF/year.
+There is a recurring condo design built in Raleigh where the third floor south facing units are using on average about $0.40-$0.50/HSF/year.
 The other units range from $0.50 to $0.70/HSF/year

 0_SHS_The Energy Formula

-The above downloadable document helps you (and I) figure out what portion of your bill is “plug-load” and what portion is HVAC.
+The above downloadable document helps people figure out what portion of an energy bill is “plug-load” and what portion is heating or cooling.